-For property 3 it is only important to note that the rejection of the success of the classical procedure of the truth value determination doesn't change the meaning of the classical truth value conditions.
+For property 3) it is only important to note that the rejection of the success of the classical procedure of the truth value determination doesn't change the meaning of the classical truth value conditions.
 They are stated in a way independent of the assumption that sentences must have a truth value.
-They specify the truth value of a compound sentence in terms of the truth values of its direct components regardless whether they have truth values or not.
+They specify the truth value of a compound sentence in terms of the truth values of its direct components regardless of whether they have truth values or not.
 The lack of some truth value may lead, but does not have to, to the lack of the truth value of the compound sentence.
-For example, the truth value conditions of the sentence $\varphi$ and $\psi$ are: $\varphi$ and $\psi$ is true when both $\varphi$ and $\psi$ are true, and false when at least one of the sentences $\varphi$ and $\psi$ , but only sets conditions among the truth values.
-The functioning of the truth value conditions in the new situation is illustrated by the example of the following sentences (where L is the Liar):
+For example, the truth value conditions of the sentence φ and ψ are: φ and ψ is true when both φ and ψ are true, and false when at least one of the sentences φ and ψ is false.
+It says nothing about the existence of the truth values of φ and ψ , but only sets conditions among the truth values.
+The functioning of the truth value conditions in the new situation is illustrated by the example of the following sentences (where L is the Liar, and I is the Truth-teller):